UtkovA/MyRepository/README.md

 python3 -m venv env
 ```
 8. To install libraries on our virtual environment
-9. To set up requrements files which will help to download all necessary libraries
+9. To set up requrements files\
+This file helps to download all necessary libraries
 10. To create Dockerfile
 ```
 FROM ubuntu:20.04